SBU-BMI/champkit/README.md

 # Reproducing our manuscript

-To reproduce our submission to the NeurIPS 2022 Datasets & Benchmarks Track ([preprint](https://arxiv.org/abs/2206.06862)), please follow the steps below.
+To reproduce our [preprint](https://arxiv.org/abs/2206.06862), please follow the steps below.
 Ideally, we would include a script that reproduces the paper from start to finish, but unfortunately there are some steps that must be done manually.

 1. Get the ChampKit code.
     ```bash